SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 whether they preserve type identity.
 An opaque type refers to one specific type, although the caller of the function isn't able to see which type;
-a protocol type can refer to any type that conform to the protocol.
+a protocol type can refer to any type that conforms to the protocol.
 Generally speaking,
 protocol types give you more flexibility about the underlying types of the values they store,